About Catholic Charities

 Richard “Dick” Bennett

 Fr.
-Thomas Kelly
+Thomas Kelley

 Rosario “Rosie” Perez